-The purpose of this working group is to investigate new definitions for power system inertia in the current context, and then identify the methodologies and requirements to estimate, assess and improve the power system inertia, which ultimately facilitates the maintenance of frequency stability throughout the power system transformation.
+To address the aforementioned gaps, the working group will firstly discuss new definitions for power system inertia in the current context, and then identify the methodologies and requirements to estimate, assess and improve the power system inertia, which ultimately facilitates the maintenance of frequency stability throughout the power system transformation.
 In addition, the working group will also be served as a platform for the dissemination of innovative technologies, on-site experiences and knowledge sharing.